apache/druid/docs/development/extensions-contrib/ddsketch-quantiles.md

 {
   "type"  : "quantilesFromDDSketch",
   "name" : <output_name>,
-  "field" : <reference to moment sketch>,
+  "field" : <reference to DDSketch>,
   "fractions" : <array of doubles in [0,1]>
 }
 ```